WarrenWeckesser/ufunclab/README.md

   `n*(n-1)`).
 * `rmad` and `rmad1` compute the relative mean absolute difference.
-  `rmad` is the standard calculation and `rmad1` uses the unbiased estimator of the mead absolute difference to compute the relative mean absolute difference.
+  `rmad` is the standard calculation and `rmad1` uses the unbiased estimator of the mean absolute difference to compute the relative mean absolute difference.

+  `rmad` is twice the Gini coefficient.

 ### `backlash`